 The primary specialization comprehensive exams will continue to be the responsibility of the specialization committees.
 Normally, each specialization will require one paper of publishable quality as part of the exam.
 In order to meet the publication requirement, the student would:

 · Get a peer-reviewed paper published, OR

 · Present a paper at a peer-reviewed national or international conference.

 IV.
 Full-Time Study in Residence

 Each student in a doctoral program must engage in full-time study beyond the master's degree or equivalent at the University in at least two sessions after admission to the advanced program.
 This requirement is designed to insure for each doctoral student a sustained period of intensive intellectual growth.
-For this purpose a student will enroll in full-time study (12 credits) taken in each of two sessions, or in a regular session and a summer session, not necessarily consecutive, which must be completed satisfactorily.
-Graduate assistants holding a full assistantship may meet the full-time study in residence requirement by completing one academic year in such a position, including the satisfactory completion of a minimum of 9 registered credits per semester plus satisfactory completion of assigned duties.
+For this purpose, a student will enroll in full-time study (9 credits) taken in each of two sessions, or in a regular session and a summer session, not necessarily consecutive, which must be completed satisfactorily.
 Students already working in a university-based teaching position or in employment involving significant research may petition the faculty for a waiver of this requirement.